freixas/gamma/src/main/templates/README.txt

 WINDOWS 7-11

-* Download and run (double-click on) the Windows x64 installer (MSI) gamma-1.0.3.msi.
+* Download and run (double-click on) the Windows x64 installer (MSI) gamma-@gamma.version@.msi.
 For x32 systems, you will need to use the universal ZIP file.
 Once installed, you can run it from a desktop icon or from the Start menu.

 DEBIAN-BASED LINUX DISTRIBUTIONS

-* Download and run sudo dpkg -i gamma_1.0.3_amd64.deb.
+* Download and run sudo dpkg -i gamma_@gamma.fullversion@_amd64.deb.
 Once installed, you can run it from a desktop icon.

 OTHER SYSTEMS